Would £10,000 help millennials get on the property ladder?

 , by Matt Stevens

-The study, titled A New Generational Contract, is the result of a two-year analysis of the experiences and prospects of multiple British generations.
-It’s the only verified study that has explored inequality between the young (typically millennials born between 1981 and 1996) and the old (typically baby boomers born between 1946 and 1965.
-As well as the proposed Citizen’s Inheritance of £10,000, the report recommends policies like an NHS levy, as well as wider changes to the tax and pension systems.
+The study, titled A New Generational Contract, was the result of a two-year analysis of the financial experiences and prospects of different British generations.
+It is the only comprehensive study to examine the inequality between younger generations (typically millennials born between 1981 and 1996) and older generations (typically baby boomers born between 1946 and 1965).

 Company Information

 The Mortgage Genie Limited is Registered in England and Wales with Company Number 9803176.
 The Mortgage Genie Limited is an Appointed Representative of PRIMIS Mortgage Network, a trading name of First Complete Ltd. First Complete Ltd is authorised and regulated by the Financial Conduct Authority.
 Most Buy-to-Let Mortgages are not regulated by the Financial Conduct Authority.
+The guidance contained within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE